Bulk Validation Tool: US Address List Output Fields

 (e.g., General Delivery Provo UT 84601)

 H — High-rise; address contains apartment or building sub-units.

-R — Rural Route or Highway Contract; address may have box number ranges.
+R — Rural Route or Highway Contract; may have box number ranges.

 S — Street; address contains a valid primary number range.

-Military — The ZIP Code pertains to military units, often deployed to foreign locations.
+Military — The ZIP Code pertains to military units and diplomatic organizations, often in foreign locations.

-POBox — The ZIP Code is assigned to a collection of Post Office Boxes.
+POBox — The ZIP Code is a PO Box ZIP Code and is assigned to a collection of Post Office Boxes.

 Standard — The ZIP Code does not pertain to any of the above categories.